 Academic Dress (hood and gown), is rented by graduates for our Convocation ceremonies from Gaspard, Inc., a third-party vendor.
 The Gowns Room is only open during Convocation season in Spring and Fall.

 Academic dress — also known as academic costume or regalia — are the distinctive gowns and hoods worn by all participants (including faculty members and university officials who sit onstage) during a Convocation ceremony.

 Graduates are required to rent Academic Dress for their Convocation ceremony.
 A professional photographer will be on-campus during Convocation week for graduates who wish to arrange formal portrait sittings with their academic dress.

 There are other options for graduates who wish to take portrait photographs in the months leading up to their Convocation ceremonies.
-Please visit our Gowns and Hoods page for further assistance.

 The tradition of graduates wearing gowns and hoods dates back to the 12th and 13th centuries.
 This tradition continues today at Dalhousie University to signify a graduate’s academic accomplishment.
 A description of our gowns and hoods is available here.

 Gown and Hood Rental - Faculty and Staff